i-am-SR/CSE_535_Mobile_Computing/README.md

 	The app navigates back to Screen 1 once the upload is successful.

-The second phase of this projec that classifies ASL gestures using a RESTful API is located at : https://github.com/i-am-SR/RESTful_API_to_classify_ASL
+The second phase of this project that classifies ASL gestures using a RESTful API is located at : https://github.com/i-am-SR/RESTful_API_to_classify_ASL